Mutual Respect In A Relationship: Regard, Feelings, and Mental Health

 Avoid emotional outbursts

 During arguments, tensions can become high, potentially leading one to experience an emotional outburst.
 Often fueled by frustration or anger, emotional outbursts may result in raising your voice, crying, insulting your partner, or reacting in disproportionate or inappropriate ways.
 To avoid these instances, it may be beneficial to take a break from a discussion and calm down before continuing.
-By doing so, you may be able to communicate openly, articulate your thoughts clearly, and avoid distracting from your primary message.
+Doing so may help you to communicate openly, articulate your thoughts clearly, and avoid distracting from your primary message.

 Note that frequently yelling, putting down your partner, or attempting to control a partner through verbal language can be a form of verbal abuse.
 If you’re struggling to control yourself in a relationship, talking to a therapist about these behaviors and how to work through them healthily may be helpful.